ToshiyukiBandai/DD-PINNs-RRE/README.md

 # DD-PINNs-RRE: Physics-informed neural networks with Domain Decomposition for solving the Richardson-Richards equation

 This repository contains Python source codes for physics-informed neural networks (PINNs) with domain decomposition (DD) for solving the Richardson-Richards equation (RRE), which can be used to simulate water flow in soils.
-Also, this repository contains the analytical solutions to verify the PINN solutions as well as finite difference (written in Matlab) and finite element methods (using HYDRUS-1D) for the comparison.
+Also, this repository contains the analytical solutions to verify the PINN solutions as well as finite difference (written in Matlab) and finite element methods (using HYDRUS-1D) for comparison.
 The results are summarized in a paper that is currently reviewed by xxx.

 ### Contents
 * [PINNs_codes](#PINNs_codes)